Michele Romanow net worth of over £112 million (USD $150 million; CAD $187 million) – CBC Dragons Den Entrepreneur

 Michele Romanow – “You can’t be married to one idea.”

-Why caviar, was the next question, and she answered: ‘I chose caviar because it represents luxury and timeless elegance and has some of the largest profit margins in the food industry.’
+Why caviar, was the next question.
+Her answer: ‘I chose caviar because it represents luxury and timeless elegance and has some of the largest profit margins in the food industry.’
 However, when luxury retail collapsed in late 2008, and with a change in federal legislation, the business came to an abrupt end.

-Not put-off and saying ‘you can’t be married to one idea‘, this switched-on-young-entrepreneur and millennial, just 25 at the time of starting this second business, was not put off by her business failure.
+Not phased from business failure and put-off she said ‘you can’t be married to one idea‘.
+She’s a switched-on-young-entrepreneur and millennial.
+Aged just 25 at the time of her second business startup.

 From food to tech entrepreneur…